 |VK2CJC-L Gateway Status: Gateway online|

-I run a TETRA UHF gateway here in Sydney for anyone in the amateur community to use.
+I run a TETRA UHF gateway here in Brisbane for anyone in the amateur community to use.
 You can talk to others around the globe both on TETRA and Echolink via the gateway.

-The gateway transmits at a maximum of 10 watts, utilising an omni-directional antenna mounted 12 meters above the ground.
-The site has a clear view of the south, east and south west over the CBD.
+The gateway transmits at a maximum of 10 watts, utilising an omni-directional antenna mounted 10 meters above the ground.

 Below are computer-generated maps (from ve2dbe’s mobile online mapping tool) showing expected coverage from the gateway with the receiving radio located 1 meter above the ground.

 Green represents where you should receive coverage.
 Yellow area represents where you may receive coverage.

 To use the TETRA gateway, you must use a TETRA UHF radio that’s capable of transmitting and receiving on 439.250 in DMO mode.

 Gateway Idents every 60 minutes on the hour